EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Dictator's Handbook.md

 - *L’etat, c’est moi: the state, it is me.*

 - *A simple way to think of these groups is: interchangeables, influentials, and essentials.
-In the United States, the voters are the nominal selectorate—interchangeables .
-As for the real selectorate—influentials—the electors of the electoral college really choose the president (just like the party faithful picked their general secretary back in the USSR), but the electors nowadays are normatively bound to vote the way their state’s voters voted, so they don’t really have much independent clout in practice.
-In the United States, the nominal selectorate and real selectorate are therefore pretty closely aligned.
+In the United States, the voters are the nominal selectorate—interchangeables.
+As for the real selectorate—influentials—the electors of the electoral college really choose the president (just like the party faithful picked their general secretary back in the USSR).
+Still, the electors nowadays are normatively bound to vote the way their state’s voters voted, so they don’t really have much independent clout in practice.
+In the United States, the nominal selectorate and real selectorate are, therefore, pretty closely aligned.
 This is why, even though you’re only one among many voters, interchangeable with others, you still feel like your vote is influential—that it counts and is counted.
-The winning coalition—essentials—in the United States is the smallest bunch of voters, properly distributed among the states, whose support for a candidate translates into a*
+The winning coalition—essentials—in the United States is the smallest bunch of voters, properly distributed among the states, whose support for a candidate translates into a win*

 - *Rule 1: Keep your winning coalition as small as possible.*
 - *Rule 2: Keep your nominal selectorate as large as possible.*